zuzanapiorkowska/FitoFitApp/README.md

 # FitoFit App

-FitoFit App is an app I created especially for my current recruitment process :) Its purpose is to present the code I write.
-It's written in Next.js and uses among others:
+FitoFit App is an app I created for my current recruitment process :) The main purpose of this app is to present my coding skills.
+It's written in TypeScript, in Next.js and uses among others:

 - Tailwind CSS,
 - React Testing Library with Jest,
 - Cypress,
 - React Hook Form.

-The app has been deployed on GitHub pages, so you can easily test it if you want without need to download the code to your machine.
+The app has been deployed on GitHub pages, so you can easily test it if you want without downloading the code to your machine.
 Here is the link:
 [https://zuzanapiorkowska.github.io/FitoFitApp/](https://zuzanapiorkowska.github.io/FitoFitApp/)

+The app allows you to create a record of your cardio workouts and check the weather in a given location.
 Trainings added in the app are saved in Local Storage because it's only a frontend app.
 However, it calls an external weather API in the weather tab.

 ![Home page](https://github.com/zuzanapiorkowska/FitoFitApp/blob/main/public/homePage.png?raw=true)